ehmicky/set-error-props/README.md

 _Type_: `boolean`\
 _Default_: `false`

-Whether `props` should have higher merging priority over `error` or not.
+Whether `props` should have lower merging priority over `error` or not.

 # Related projects